With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreBrookhaven Hospital is a mental health facility in Tulsa County, OK, located at 201 South Garnett Road in the 74128 zip code.
-Brookhaven Hospital provides partial hospitalization/day treatment, hospital inpatient treatment and residential treatment.
-Brookhaven Hospital provides activity therapy, group therapy and individual psychotherapy to adults, young adults and seniors 65 or older.
-Brookhaven Hospital also supports patients with eating disorders, people with trauma and people with traumatic brain injury.
-Additional services offered by Brookhaven Hospital consist of family psychoeducation, diet and exercise counseling and suicide prevention services.
+Brookhaven Hospital provides partial hospitalization/day treatment, residential treatment and outpatient treatment.
+Brookhaven Hospital provides behavior modification, cognitive behavioral therapy and activity therapy to young adults, adults and seniors 65 or older.
+Brookhaven Hospital also supports people with serious mental illness, people with PTSD and seniors or older adults.
+Additional services offered by Brookhaven Hospital consist of diet and exercise counseling, suicide prevention services and family psychoeducation.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.